MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-PerimeterConfig.md

 ```

 ## DESCRIPTION
-If you have an on-premises messaging system, you can add the IP addresses of your mail servers to cloud-based safelists.
-Safelists are also known as whitelists.
-You add IP addresses to cloud-based safelists to make sure that e-mail that originates in your on-premises messaging system isn't treated as spam.
+If you have an on-premises email system, you can use the Set-PerimeterConfig cmdlet to add the IP addresses of your gateway servers to cloud-based safelists (also known as whitelists) to make sure that messages sent from your on-premises email system aren't treated as spam.

 ## EXAMPLES

-### Example -------------------------- (Exchange Online)
+### Example 1
 ```
 Get-PerimeterConfig
 ```

-This example returns the list of gateway servers and internal mail servers in your organization that have been added to cloud-based safelists.
+This example returns the list of gateway servers and internal email servers in your organization that have been added to cloud-based safelists.

 ## PARAMETERS